-During the 2020 legislative session, the Kentucky General Assembly passed and the Governor signed Senate Bill 158 (SB 158) that introduced significant changes to the state accountability system and identification of the lowest performing schools, while remaining in alignment with ESSA.
+Most recently, during During the 2020 legislative session, the Kentucky General Assembly passed and the Governor signed Senate Bill 158 (SB 158) that introduced significant changes to the state accountability system and identification of the lowest performing schools, while remaining in alignment with ESSA.
 Most recently, during the 2022 legislative session, Senate Bill 59 (SB59) amended measures students may use to demonstrate academic or career readiness in the Postsecondary Readiness indicator.
-Kentucky's 2022 Consolidated State Plan incorporates changes mandated in SB 158 and SB 59 and aligned regulations that began with the 2021-2022 school year.
-Chief among the requirements in SB 158 is that school accountability for the 2021-2022 school year be based on Status only, and that Change (improvement over time) be included starting in school year 2022-2023when sufficient data are available.
+Kentucky's 2022+ Consolidated State Plan incorporates changes mandated in SB 158 and SB 59 and aligned regulations that apply tobegan with the 2021-2022 school year.
+Kentucky will submit a revised Consolidated State Plan in the next review cycle that will incorporate additional significant changes in accountability required by state statute starting with the 2022-2023 school year.
+Chief among these are the requirements in SB 158 is that school accountability for the 2021-2022 school year be based on Status only, and that Change (improvement over time) be included starting next yearin school year 2022-2023-when sufficient data are available.
 Accordingly, this Consolidated State Plan submission focuses on how the ESSA requirements will be met to rate school and student group performance, and identify schools for support and improvement will be done using Status and Change performance on the state's ESSA indicators.